Three Suspects Arrested In Connection To Garfield Park Shooting Following Police Chase

+Officials say the three suspects inside the Honda were involved in a shooting, leading police to chase the suspects.

-Police say there were three people inside that Honda.
-All of them are in custody and are being questioned for their role in a shooting that happened moments before the crash.
+All three of the suspects are in custody and being questioned for their role in the shooting that happened moments before the crash.

 Chicago Police say the incident happened in Garfield Park.